How well do you understand your company’s payslips? Better yet, how well do your employees understand them?

 In today’s digital society, employees expect the same on-demand access to their payslips as they get in other areas of their lives.

-With payroll software, you can create an FAQ for common questions about payslips that employees can access and review on-demand.
+With payroll software, you can create an FAQ (frequently asked questions) and answers for common questions about payslips that employees can access and review on-demand.

 This way, they can get immediate answers as they need them, and you don’t have to spend time addressing the same questions repeatedly.

 6. Plan ahead for leavers

 “The exit stage is still a challenge for organisations to find the right solution to make sure employees can access their payslips as they need to after they’ve left the company,” says Simon.

 “When a person leaves an organisation, usually their access to the HR portal is turned off or left on for a short time.
 Both can confuse former employees in the end.